-Acknowledgements
+Acknowledgements.
 This work was funded by NSF grant EAR-1562713.
-We thank Ellen Daugherty for extensive assistance in field work and discussion that improved the conceptual model.
-We thank Katherine Lininger for stimulating discussion that improved the manuscript.
-Detailed and constructive comments from two anonymous reviewers and Robert Hilton improved the manuscript.
+We thank Ellen Daugherty for extensive assistance in fieldwork and discussion that improved the conceptual model.
+We thank Katherine Lininger for stimulating discussion that improved the paper.
+Detailed and constructive comments from two anonymous reviewers and Robert Hilton improved the paper.
 We thank Sara Lowe for assistance in processing and analyzing soil samples.
-All data supporting the analyses presented here can be found in Table S1.